bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 }
 ```

 We would need to wrap _every_ call to the “low-level” API—in our case, every request to the network.
-This may increase the amount of code.
+It may increase the amount of code.
 However, if the scheme of working with these APIs is the same, we can reduce duplication by using decorators:

 ```ts
 // The decorator will accept the “unsafe” function,